-The Maihaugen at Lillehammer is also one of our major cultural treasures, and this town at the mouth of Gudbrandsdalen is a popular tourist destination all year round.
-The sights are close, from the great ski slopes from the 1994 Winter Olympics to Aulestad, and there is always a vibrant city center life.
-Just a few minutes walk from the city's famous pedestrian zone we find Lillehammer Camping - down by the banks of Mjøsa.
-A nice bathing place is included, and whether you come by motorhome or caravan, this is a good place to spend a few days.
+Maihaugen in Lillehammer also belongs to one of our great cultural treasures, and this town at the mouth of Gudbrandsdalen is a favorite tourist destination all year round.
+The sights are close, from the beautiful ski jumps from the Winter Olympics in 1994 to Aulestad, and there is always a vibrant life in the city center.
+Just a few minutes walk from the city's famous pedestrian street, we find Lillehammer Camping - down by the shores of Lake Mjøsa.
+A nice swimming area is included, and whether you come by with a motorhome or caravan, this is a nice place to spend a few days.
 And then maybe the trip goes north, in the direction of Hunderfossen?
-Here we find a family park with appeal for children of all ages.
-Fairy tale characters, domesticated pets and a variety of toys are enough to wish for several days stay at Hunderfossen Camping.
-And with the Norwegian Road Museum in a brand new building and the opportunity for a ride in the bob track from 1994, there is no lack of activities in this hospitable area.
+Here we find a family park with appeal to children of all ages.
+Fairy tale characters, domesticated pets and a variety of toys are enough to wish for several days stay at Dogsfossen Camping.
+And with the Norwegian Road Museum in a completely new building and the opportunity for a ride on the bobsled track from 1994, there is no shortage of activities in this hospitable area.

 To the mountains

-For many, it is the many fjords and the wild west nature that are among the most attractive nature Norway has to offer.
-It is hardly a coincidence that among the eighteen National Tourist Roads we find as many as eight of these in this region.
-Mountains, waterfalls and gorges offer exciting experiences and it is not difficult to find their favorite places.
-Whether you drive over Hardangervidda and take in the Øen Turistsenter, or choose a northerly route over Filefjell, there are maps between cultural and nature experiences.
-For those who take the journey across Sognefjell or Strynefjell, the road can lead to Loen and Olden.
-The former offers a new “Skylift” that lifts you from sea level to the mountain Hovden, which is 1100 meters above sea level, while you can reach the Briksdals glacier at the end of Oldenvatnet you can take you up to Briksdalsbreen.
+For many it is the many fjords and the wild Vestlands-nature which is among the most attractive nature Norway has to offer.
+It is hardly a coincidence that among the eighteen National Tourist Routes we find as many as eight of these in this part of the country.
+Mountains, waterfalls and gorges offer exciting experiences, and it is not difficult to find your favorite places.
+Whether you drive over the Hardangervidda and take in the Øen Tourist Center, or choose a northern route over Filefjell, there is a short distance between cultural and nature experiences.
+For those who take the journey over Sognefjell or Strynefjell, the road can lead to Loen and Olden.
+The former offers a new "Skylift" that lifts you from sea level to the mountain Hovden which is 1100 meters above sea level, while inside the end of Oldenvatnet you can take you up to Briksdalsbreen.

 Close contact with nature